VishnuSharmaHM/CORGI/README.md

     > save ('.\nr_violates1.mat', 'nr_violates1')  <br />
     > save ('.\nr_violates2.mat', 'nr_violates2')  <br />
 3. Update the values of the parameter.m (In Code directory) file.
     a.
-NR_TASK - Number of Target location.
+NR_TASK - Number of Target location. <br />
     b.
-NR_LOC  - Total number of coordinates in the tree.
+NR_LOC  - Total number of coordinates in the tree. <br />
     c.
-EPSILON - Privacy budget.
+EPSILON - Privacy budget. <br />
     d.
-EPSILON_FIRST - Intial value of EPSILON.
+EPSILON_FIRST - Intial value of EPSILON. <br />
     e.
-EPSILON_LAST - End value of EPSILON.
+EPSILON_LAST - End value of EPSILON. <br />
     f.
-EPSILON_INCR - Increment value for loop.
+EPSILON_INCR - Increment value for loop. <br />
     g.
-DELTA - Number of locations to be pruned.
+DELTA - Number of locations to be pruned. <br />
     h.
-ITER_MAX - Number of interations for each delta value.
+ITER_MAX - Number of interations for each delta value. <br />
 4. Execute the main.m in MATLAB (In Code directory).
 5. After execution is completed, 6 .mat file will be stored in data directory. <br />
     a. running_time.mat <br />